franklbt/AdaloExtensionPack/AdaloExtensionPack.Core/README.md

             .AddTable<SomeEntity>("[table Id]", cached: false)
             .AddTable<SomeEntity>("[table Id 2]", cached: true);
      });

-Then inject `IAdaloTableService<SomeEntity>` in your controller/services to connect to Adalo tables API.
+Then inject `IAdaloTableService<SomeEntity>` in your controller/services to connect directly to Adalo tables API, or `IAdaloTableCacheService<SomeEntity>` to add a cache layer between Adalo and your app.

 > Note: SomeEntity need to inherit from `AdaloExtensionPack.Core.Adalo.AdaloEntity`

 ### Cached table

 If the `cached` parameter is set to the `true` value in the call to `AddTable`, a controller with methods to create, read, update and delete this type of entities will be generated:

 ![cached endpoints](https://i.imgur.com/ZGPUPYQ.png)